 This list contains plants that have been reported as having systemic effects on animals

 and/or intense effects on the gastrointestinal tract.
 Please note that the information

 contained in our plant lists is not meant to be all-inclusive, but rather a compilation of

-This site list the side effects of eating toxic plants:
+This site list the side effects & what to do is fur-babies eat toxic plants: